-Mary, the host for the July 7-13 Castlegar, BC workshop is a woman on a radically needed mission: To help humanity transition from life to death with dignity and peace.
+Mary, the host for the July 7-13 Castlegar workshop in British Columbia is a woman on a radically needed mission: to help humanity transition from life to death with dignity and peace.
 The building of her 3 bedroom straw bale home is the merger of a 15 year dream of building with bales and a 40 year career of caring for people and their health.
 More recently she has moved from supporting people with developmental disabilities to focusing her passion for caring on people who are transitioning from life to death.

 Mary is not afraid to speak about death.
 In fact, she shares that it is so important that we as a culture learn to be more comfortable with communicating about it.
 She draws an analogy that when a new mother becomes pregnant, she usually starts to prepare herself by reading books, networking with others, eating well, learning breathing techniques, etc. in anticipation of the amazing beginning of life transition that is about to happen.
 If we could take that same kind of focus and interest with the end of life transition, we would be so much better able to support others in their process as well as develop our own inner peace with regards to passing from this life.

 Straw bale construction feels like a perfect fit for Mary because straw bale homes create soothing environments.
 She appreciates how the walls, with their natural plaster finishes, “breathe” to enhance air quality.
 Since there are no sharp corners, “chi” flows easily through the home, instilling positive energy and sense of peaceful harmony throughout.
 She plans on incorporating earthen floors, clay plaster wall finishes….and, of course, a large outdoor earthen clay oven!

 Mary acts as her own General Contractor.
 She planned the home design and oversees every stage of the build; however, due to time constraints with the development of her home care business, she leaves most of the actual construction work to her two gifted carpenters, one of whom is her son-in-law.